ianslay/ianslay.github.io/_posts/2020-03-17-KatakanaQuiz.md

 ---

-Looking at the datasheet for the [Hitachi HD44780 LCD controller](https://cdn-shop.adafruit.com/datasheets/HD44780.pdf) I learned that the character generator ROM has Japanese katakana symbols.
-So I hooked up a quick test circuit and wrote a bit of code just so I could see the katakana characters.
+Looking at the datasheet for the [Hitachi HD44780 LCD controller](https://cdn-shop.adafruit.com/datasheets/HD44780.pdf)  I learned that the character generator ROM has Japanese Katakana symbols.
+So I hooked up a quick test circuit and wrote out a bit of code, just so I could see the Katakana characters.

 ![kana4](/img/katakanaquiz4.JPG)